 Elizabeth serves as the senior adviser to the commissioner of the Large Business and International Division of the Internal Revenue Service.
 She is a principal adviser responsible for providing policy-level legal and technical analysis and advice, proactively identifying emerging trends that impact tax administration and developing key stakeholder relationships outside the IRS.
 Prior to returning to public service in 2008, Elizabeth was the director of governmental affairs at the National Association of Bond Lawyers.
-She also served as a director in the Washington National Tax Offices of KPMG LLP and PwC LLP and was an associate at Latham & Watkins.
-Elizabeth received a Juris Doctor from the University of Texas School of Law; a Master’s degree in accountancy/taxation from the University of Houston; and a Bachelor’s degree in business administration and marketing from the University of Texas.
+She also served as a director in the Washington national tax offices of KPMG LLP and PwC LLP and was an associate at Latham & Watkins.
+Elizabeth received a Juris Doctor from the University of Texas School of Law, a master’s degree in accountancy/taxation from the University of Houston and a bachelor’s degree in business administration and marketing from the University of Texas.
 Her professional memberships include the Texas State and District of Columbia Bar Associations, the American Institute of Certified Public Accountants and the American Bar Association.
-Elizabeth serves on the boards of directors for the Coral Reef Alliance.
+Elizabeth serves on the board of directors for the Coral Reef Alliance.
 She is also a volunteer diver at the National Aquarium.

-Ted earned a B.A. in geology from Yale University, an M.S. in biotechnology from Johns Hopkins University, and an M.B.A. in finance from the Tuck School of Business at Dartmouth.
+Ted earned a bachelor’s degree in geology from Yale University, a master’s degree in biotechnology from Johns Hopkins University, and an MBA in finance from the Tuck School of Business at Dartmouth.
 He also has earned the Chartered Financial Analyst designation.